Acqualina Resort and Residences on the Beach

 This Place Is Perfect For: Well-heeled families who need a break (sometimes from each other!) in the sunshine.

 Special Covid Protocols: As mentioned above, Acqualina has taken terrific safety measures throughout the pandemic, using electrostatic disinfectant tools approved by the Environmental Protection Agency and monitoring air quality and cleaning all air filters and AC systems according to CDC and FDA standards.
-Guest, staff, and residents pass through no-contact temperature checkpoints, no-touch hand sanitizers are stationed throughout, and masks are required.
+Vaccinated employees and guests no longer need to wear a face mask, but unvaccinated guests need to be masked in public spaces, as do unvaccinated employees.
+On-site Covid tests are available.
 Ensuring compliance throughout is the resort’s Director of Environmental Engineering.
+Click here for more Covid-19 updates.

 Rooms: 98 rooms in various categories and configurations overlook the Intracoastal Waterway or the Atlantic Ocean and are decorated in a palette of warm neutral tones.
 Amenities include Illy Espresso machines, marble bathrooms, private terraces, and free WiFi.